 Answer a fool as his folly deserves, that he not be wise in his own eyes.

-Verse 4 warns us to not be just like the fool in our response to him, adding foolishness to foolishness, arguing to arguing, etc. Verse 5 instructs us to respond biblically to his words and actions instead.
+Verse 4 warns us not to be just like the fool in our response to him, adding foolishness to foolishness, arguing to arguing, etc. Verse 5 instructs us to respond biblically to his words and actions instead.
 That would mean speaking the truth in love, rebuking in a spirit of gentleness, praying instead of arguing, giving a soft answer, not casting our pearls to the swine, or whatever biblical response is appropriate to the situation.

 How has God spoken to you today?
 Could your parenting contain some “parental legalism”?
 Did you see another passage in a new light?
 Is there an area where you need to grow and change?
 Did you find a promise to hold on to?